“As breathtaking as Versailles”

-We’ve partnered with our pals David Morley Architects to create some pretty special rooftop pods, launching for sale in autumn 2018.
+We’ve partnered with our pals David Morley Architects to create some pretty special rooftop pods, now available for sale and to rent.

 Adding an additional two storeys atop the original Grade II Listed Velvet Mill building, the zinc-clad pods bring a dramatic new aesthetic to Bradford, offering duplex living to customers when they complete next year.

 The second building we developed at Lister Mills is available to rent & buy now.
 Affordable studio, one and two bedroom units which really make the best of the features of the building.